ArellanoF/apiQuestionStackOverFlow/README.md

 ## Features

 - **Question Search:** Users can search for questions on Stack Overflow by providing optional tags and dates.
-- **Paginated Results:** The results are displayed in pages of 20 questions per page.
 - **Cache Storage:** Repeated queries are stored in the database to avoid redundant calls to the Stack Overflow API.
 - **Responsive User Interface:** The user interface adapts to mobile and desktop devices.